ncsl/network_neuroscience_epilepsy/README.md

 ## fsv2heatmap

-Run with fsv2heatmap in Matlab command window.
+Run with fsv2heatmap in Matlab command window or with `make temporal` to run against known temporal lobe patients.

 ### Input